N.C. A&T Alumnus Riley Receives Patent-Pending for Fashion Technology Invention

 EAST GREENSBORO, N.C.
 (Oct.
 17, 2024) – North Carolina Agricultural and Technical State University celebrated its annual Fall Convocation program Thursday, Oct.
 17, honoring 12 distinguished alumni.

-Elliott last year became the sixth president of Halifax Community College in Weldon, N.C., the first female to lead the institution.
-She came to Halifax Community College from Robeson Community College in Lumberton, N.C., where she served as vice president and chief academic and student affairs officer.
+Elliott last year became the sixth president of Halifax Community College in Weldon, North Carolina, the first woman to lead the institution.
+She came to Halifax Community College from Robeson Community College in Lumberton, North Carolina, where she served as vice president and chief academic and student affairs officer.
 Over her career, she has held numerous senior leadership roles, established academic programs ranging from certificate to graduate level, raised millions of dollars in institutional funding, mentored countless students, and presented extensively nationwide.

 A transformational leader, Elliott has guided Halifax to a significant funding increase, completing an institutional rebranding initiative, establishing a campus police department, and initiating numerous renovation and capital outlay projects.

-Elliott earned an M.S. in adult education in 2001 and a Ph.D. in leadership studies in 2008 from North Carolina A&T State University.
-She also holds a B.A. in communication studies from the University of North Carolina at Chapel Hill.
-A lifelong learner, Elliott holds higher education and leadership certificates from Harvard University’s Graduate School of Education, Leadership Raleigh, Hampton University, and the University of North Carolina System.
+Elliott earned an M.S. in adult education in 2001 and a Ph.D. in leadership studies in 2008 from North Carolina A&T. She also holds a B.A. in communication studies from the University of North Carolina at Chapel Hill.
+A lifelong learner, she holds higher education and leadership certificates from Harvard University’s Graduate School of Education, Leadership Raleigh, Hampton University, and the University of North Carolina System.

 Elliott’s remarks focused on the transformational impact of her Aggie experience, emphasizing that though her mother had little formal learning herself, she was a fierce advocate for higher education and encouraged her daughter to follow her dreams.